kartonfarkas/api_docs/source/suite/emails/querying_delivery.rst

    * - 400
      - 6014
      - Launch ambiguous
-     - Multiple launch found for the given email.
+     - Multiple launch was found for the given email.
 Please specify it in the launchId parameter.